 If you’re a woman who struggles with depression, an eating disorder, post-traumatic stress disorder (PTSD), or other mental health challenges, rely on the expert clinical team at Rappore, a telehealth-based mental health practice headquartered Manhattan, New York.
-Their licensed clinicians offer comprehensive women’s mental health telehealth services to patients in multiple states, including New York, New Jersey, and Connecticut.
+Their licensed clinicians offer comprehensive women’s mental health telehealth services to patients in multiple states, including New York, New Jersey, Florida, and Connecticut.

 After nearly three years of coping with the stress caused by COVID-19, women are worried that the instability caused by the pandemic will persist.
 Women are still feeling the emotional and financial burden brought on by the loss of loved ones, as well as career disruption from juggling caregiving responsibilities with work.
 Women are facing the highest rate ever recorded of mental health symptoms, as well as loneliness and isolation.